chradev/pi-h264-to-browser-streamer/README.md

 ### Dual camera, near-real-time, h.264 video streamer from RPi 5 to a bowser

-Current status of [pi-h264-to-browser-stramer](https://github.com/chradev/pi-h264-to-browser-stramer): single and dual camera support with PTZ control.
+Current status of [pi-h264-to-browser-stramer](https://github.com/chradev/pi-h264-to-browser-stramer): single and dual camera support with PTZ control (only in single camera streaming for now).

 The project is intended to become a base for a stereo vision of a robot.
 The PTZ control of the cameras will be similar to the human eye but without mechanical movement.
  * Fork of [kroketio/pi-h264-to-browser](https://github.com/kroketio/pi-h264-to-browser) by [chradev](https://github.com/chradev) Apr 2024: dual camera support and more